Welcome to East Neuk Community Action Plan

 The East Neuk Community Action Plan (ENCAP) is a community-led charity and an aspirational initiative that would like to see a jointly held long term vision and strategy for the East Neuk area of Fife that would benefit people and the environment.

-Passionate about keeping East Neuk area of Fife a vibrant, sustainable and resilient place?
+Building Sustainable & Resilient Communities Together Passionate about keeping the East Neuk area of Fife a vibrant, sustainable and resilient place?
 Do you have an idea for an ambitious small or big project?
 Please get in touch.
-We might be able to help you to realise your idea by providing advice, financial support and connecting you with other people.
+We might help you realise your idea by providing advice, financial support, and connecting you with other people.

 Sonja Potjewijd, Principal Officer